 - Arctic: bathymetric survey conducted from Alert, Nunavut

 - Arctic: survey using CCGS Louis S. St-Laurent

 - Arctic: participation in Danish survey LOMROG (Lomonosov Ridge off Greenland)

 - Arctic: Joint Canada - Denmark survey LORITA (Lomonosov Ridge Test of Appurtenance)

-Learn more about the science behind Canada’s Program at Surveys Under the Sea.
+Learn more about the science behind Canada’s Extended Continental Shelf Program at science.gc.ca.